Legal Information: California

 Who can file for a gun violence restraining order?

-You can file for an ex parte gun violence restraining order and/or a gun violence order issued after notice and a hearing if the respondent poses a significant danger of causing personal injury to himself/herself or another person by having in his/her custody or control, owning, purchasing, possessing, or receiving a firearm or ammunition.
-To file for a gun violence restraining order, you must be the respondent’s immediate family member, the respondent’s employer, a co-worker of the respondent, an employee/teacher at the respondent’s secondary or post-secondary school, or a law enforcement officer.1 You are considered an immediate family member if you are the respondent’s:
+You can file for an ex parte temporary gun violence restraining order and a gun violence order issued after notice and a hearing if the respondent poses a significant danger of causing personal injury to himself/herself or another person by having in his/her custody or control, owning, purchasing, possessing, or receiving a firearm or ammunition.
+To file for either of these gun violence restraining orders, you must be:

 • domestic partner;